The different types of life insurance. A simple guide.

-The difference between permanent policies is not the life insurance, but the way each plan manages the cash value.
+The difference between permanent policies is not the insurance coverage, but the way each plan manages the cash value.

 Types of whole life insurance

-Whole life insurance best for someone looking for permanent coverage, wants to build cash value and lock in guaranteed level premiums for the life of the policy.
+Whole life insurance best for someone looking for permanent coverage, wants to build cash value and lock in guaranteed level premiums for the duration of the policy.